 In banking, automatic speech recognition is now becoming pervasive.
 Merging the voice interaction with digital touchpoints plays an important role in customer interaction; it changes how consumer relationships are built.
-This artificial intelligence-based technology confirms the identity of a customer the moment they call into customer contact centers; allows customers to use speech to check account balances and transaction history.
+This artificial intelligence-based technology confirms the identity of a customer the moment they call into customer contact centres and allows customers to use speech to check account balances and transaction history.

 At the same time, banks are using voice recognition technology to extend security and use an individual’s voice for identity verification through their smartphone.

-While banks are exploring voice technology to increase security measures for their customers, IVR (Interactive Voice Response) tool tracks the status of customer queries and customer engagement in different financial services.
+While banks are exploring voice technology to increase security measures for their customers, the IVR (Interactive Voice Response) tool tracks the status of customer queries and customer engagement in different financial services.

 “Banks have to adapt.
 At Rabobank, we have accelerated the adoption of video conversation in our customer service, making it easy for our customers to chat with advisors and sales staff.
 We use video channels for life-changing events.
 For example, when someone is buying a house, we use the video channel to make it more personal.
 The customer does not have to come to the local branches.”